 Our employees are people and as we all know; people, in general, are resistant to change.
-An article came out last week about how more now than ever before people are being labeled with having Neophobia.
+I read an article last week about how more now than ever before people are being labeled with having Neophobia.
 Defined as “the fear of anything new, and it can be an especially persistent and abnormal fear.
 In its milder form, it can manifest as the unwillingness to try new things or break from routine.”
-How do you get your staff on board to make necessary changes in your practice when they’re afraid of change?
+How do you get your staff on board to make necessary changes in your private practice when they’re afraid of change?

 - All business owners have a combination of Entrepreneurship, Manager, and Technician personalities in varying degrees as stated by Michael Gerber in the E-Myth Revisited.

-- As the owner/entrepreneur/manager of the practice, it is our job to re-focus our staff to the reasons why we are doing what we do and the products/results we are getting because of what we do.
-If we start day one with every new employee learning as part of their orientation, that our company culture is to continually strive to be the best not only at what we do but also who we are, then you are setting the stage for an environment of dynamic change.
+- As the owner/entrepreneur/manager of the practice, it is our job to refocus our staff to the reasons why we are doing what we do and the products/results we are getting because of what we do.

 Brian Gallagher, PT is the founder and CEO of MEG Business Management, LLC.
 He has more than 27 years of experience in the field of rehabilitation and 19 years in business and specializes in Physical Therapy practice management and executive coaching nationwide.
 As a licensed business management consultant, Brian has helped hundreds of business owners nationwide improve their business operations through proper restructuring to achieve improved systems of efficiency and productivity as well as marketing and sales with effective public relations which have proven results for double-digit growth year-over-year with businesses around the country.